-- Copy of a first author research paper published in a peer-reviewed journal, documenting original work undertaken predominantly during the RTP, or letter of acceptance (unconditional) of a first-author research paper from a peer-reviewed journal, documenting the same. - Evidence of presentation of an abstract (oral or poster) at a scientific meeting, documenting original work undertaken predominantly during the RTP. - Documented (letter from RA) completion of a prospective or retrospective research project, undertaken predominantly during the RTP, that is unpublished (e.g., thesis). - Documented (letter from RA) submission of a prospective research grant/project, formulated predominantly during the RTP, pertinent to the Candidate's specialty. - Documented (letter from RA and/or transcript) completion of 3 credits, or the equivalent, graduate course work in research methods, biostatistics, and/or research ethics. - Documented (letter from RA and/or certificate) completion of a minimum of 25 hours of research-focused seminars or classes of an appropriately advanced level.
+- Copy of a first author research paper published in a peer-reviewed journal, documenting original work undertaken predominantly during the RTP, or an unconditional letter of acceptance for a first-author research paper from a peer-reviewed journal, documenting the same. - Evidence of presentation of an abstract (e.g., proceedings), oral or poster, at a scientific meeting, documenting original work undertaken predominantly during the RTP. - Undersigned letter from the RA documenting completion of a prospective, or retrospective, research project, undertaken predominantly during the RTP, that is unpublished (e.g., thesis). - Undersigned letter from the RA documenting submission of a prospective research grant/project, formulated predominantly during the RTP, pertinent to the specialty of cardiology. - Academic transcript, or undersigned letter from the RA, documenting completion of 3 credits, or the equivalent, graduate course work in research methods, biostatistics, and/or research ethics. - Certificate, or undersigned letter from the RA, documenting completion of a minimum of 25 hours of research-focused seminars and/or classes at an appropriately advanced level.
 These may be offered by the ACVIM, through online programs, or by other institutions.
-These seminars or classes will cover subjects such as the following: - o Critical evaluation of the veterinary medical/biomedical literature. - Grant writing. - Study design and participation in clinical trials. - o Biostatistics. - o Research ethics.
+Prior approval by the CRTC and cardiology CC is recommended.
+These seminars or classes will cover subjects such as the following: - Critical evaluation of the veterinary medical/biomedical literature. - Grant writing. - Study design, including clinical trials. - o Biostatistics. - Research ethics.